CDL-Quantum/CohortProject_2020/Project_3_Franck_Condon_Factors/README.md

 </p>

 **Challenge 2:**
-**Todo: Rewrite this section in accord with work done (or remove)**
 In this challenge we are given a freedom to pick a molecule of our liking, and investigate its properties.
-As discussed during the call, this is a good point for business proposal entrance, so we need to choose a nice molecule for investigation, which can have some interesting business applications.
+As a nice molecule for investigation, we chose ammonia NH<sub>3</sub>.
+The reason for the choice is connected to the business application where we discuss the role of spectroscopy in "wine authentication".
+Nitrogenous compounds are a vital part of all living organisms and plays a vital role in the winemaking process.
+Ammonia is one of the essential nitrogenous compounds.
+Ammonia’s role in the fermentation process is it helps serve as nutrients for growth and metabolic activity of yeast during fermentation.
+The challelnge 2 computations are added to the [Task 2 jupyter notebook](https://github.com/hay-k/CohortProject_2020_w3g7/blob/master/Project_3_Franck_Condon_Factors/Task2.ipynb) where we use external resources to solve the task.
+Particularly, we take the geometrical data for NH<sub>3</sub> and NH<sub>3</sub><sup>+<sup> from the [NIST website](https://cccbdb.nist.gov/geom1x.asp), then we use `pyscf` library to preprocess the data before creating the format (via `dump_frequency_analysis` function in `utils.py`) needed to prceed with the usual steps.

 **Challenge 3:**
 We analyze and report all the advantages and disadvantages of all tools used above to calculate the Franck-Condon factors (FCFs).
 Three methods are carried out using: (a) **Hermite polynomials**, (b) **Gaussian boson sampling** (GBS) and (c) **loop Hafnian** approach.